 How To Choose A Machine Shop (And Why They’re Essential For A Successful Build)

-When you’re ready to begin your engine build and have all your parts in place, drop off your engine for machine service at a trusted machine shop.
-We highly recommend hiring a machine shop to complete the more technical elements of your engine build, as they have the expertise, and most importantly, the equipment to reliably handle the more difficult aspects of your engine build.
-It’s another expense, yes, but do you have the equipment or budget to acquire the high-tech equipment needed to complete highly precise tasks, such as micro-polishing your crankshaft or honing the engine block?
-Unless you have friends or family with their own machine shop, chances are that you could use the help of a machine shop.
+When you're ready to begin your engine build and have all your parts in place, drop off your engine for machine service at a trusted machine shop.
+We highly recommend hiring a machine shop to complete the more technical elements of your engine build, as they have the expertise and, most importantly, the equipment to handle the more challenging aspects of your engine build reliably.
+It's another expense, but do you have the equipment or budget to acquire the high-tech equipment needed to complete highly precise tasks, such as micro-polishing your crankshaft or honing the engine block?
+Unless you have friends or family with their own machine shop, the chances are that you could use the help of a machine shop.

 Most budget-minded engine builders work with a machine shop to complete their builds, though finding a quality one can take some time.
 We recommend searching online for machine shops in your general area that specialize in racing engines, and choosing quality over proximity — meaning that you shouldn’t be hesitant to drive a couple hours to a reputable machine shop if there are no good local shops.
 Keep in mind, too, that machine shops that specialize in stock engine rebuilds generally don’t have the latest and greatest in technology, or the bug budgets necessary to keep the industry’s finest machinists around.
 In short, you’ll get what you pay for when you hire a machine shop, but good machine shop service is invaluable — it’s worth the investment.